Maria von Kalckreuth: Biography

-Kalckreuth was born in 1857 in Düsseldorf, Germany.
+Kalckreuth was born in 1857 in Düsseldorf, Kingdom of Prussia.
 Her brother Leopold Graf von Kalckreuth was also a painter.
 She was taught to paint by her father Stanislaus von Kalckreuth in Weimar.
 She continued her studies with Sándor Liezen-Mayer in Munich.
 Kalckreuth exhibited her work at the Woman's Building at the 1893 World's Columbian Exposition in Chicago, Illinois where she won a medal.

 Kalckreuth died in 1897 in Dachau.